opensafely-core/ehrql/docs/ehrql/tutorial/opensafely-project.md

-# Using Data Builder in an OpenSAFELY project
+# Using ehrQL in an OpenSAFELY project

 ---8<-- 'includes/data-builder-danger-header.md'